 5. Representative.
 Safety committees work a little like representative government: their members need to represent the views and ideas of their colleagues.
-They have to be open to hearing differing points of view and to draw out information from the rest of the group.
+They have to be open to hearing differing points of view and drawing out information from the rest of the group.

 7. Ambitious.
-While not a requirement, I’ve seen safety committee members advance in a MRF.
+While not a requirement, we’ve seen safety committee members advance in a MRF.
 They’ve had a chance to prove themselves, connect with management, and implement things that make the operation better.

 1 – A reduction in workplace hazards.
 The committee members’ eyes are trained to be on the lookout for safety hazards in the workplace, and they are empowered to correct them.